 He was also a mentor in nonprofit organizations for education for women and girls in the Bedouin community on their way to higher education.

-Pazit works in the Research and Development Division in Ministry of Education.
-Previously, she served as deputy director, and worked closely with local principals and organizations to manage programs and oversee the budget for the Education Department.
-Prior to this role, Pazit worked for six years as the community manager of 3600: The National Program for At-Risk Children and Youth.
-She also worked as a psychologist at Dimona’s psychological center and as an external lecturer in the Education Department in Ben Gurion University
+Pazit is a Mandel Foundation Fellow.
+Previously, she worked in the Research and Development Division in Ministry of Education.
+In that position, she served as deputy director, and worked closely with local principals and organizations to manage programs and oversee the budget for the Education Department.
+Prior to this role, Pazit worked for six years as the community manager of "360: The National Program for At-Risk Children and Youth".
+She also worked as a psychologist at Dimona’s psychological center and as an external lecturer in the Education Department in Ben Gurion University.

 Since joining Rahat’s employment bureau in 2013, Amin has lead a process to dramatically change the city’s image,and to facilitate urban renewal through job opportunities for residents, in particular for women.
 Amin has also managed the city’s Employment Circles program, which aims to reduce the number of city residents receiving welfare benefits through supporting their employment prospects.
 Previously, Amin led a customer service team at the Israeli Electric Corporation and oversaw the Path of Light Project aimed at promoting efficient and safe use of electricity in Israel’s southern district.